rht-labs/tech-exercise/docs/slides/content/tech-exercise-iv.md

 Ask questions and gather data to answer them.

 _Some example data type_ <!--{.element: style="font-size: smaller; font-weight: 100;"} -->
 * **Metrics:** the starting point and a great way to measure overall performance and health.
-For example how many requests per second are being handled by a given service, how much memory is being used, etc.
+For example how many requests per second are being handled by a given service, how much memory is being used, uptime/downtime etc.
+* **Logs:** immutable, time-stamped, human-readable text of each event over time.
 * **Event:** a detailed record of something that the system did.
-* **Logs:** immutable, time-stamped, human-readable text of each event over time.
-* **Traces:** helps to identify the work done at each level, therefore, help us to identify latency along the path and which layer causes a bottleneck or a failure.
+* **Traces:** help to identify the work done at each level, therefore, help us to identify latency along the path and which layer causes a bottleneck or a failure.